hopolapopola/hopolapopola/README.md

 - 😄 Pronouns: they/them in the streets, she/they in the sheets
 - 🔢 I do coding things for fun sometimes
 - 💼 Cyber Analyst @ [redacted]
-- 🔭 I've worked with js, python, java, bash, and begrudgingly, PHP (CakePHP in particular)
+- 🔭 I've worked with js, python, java, bash, and begrudgingly, PHP
 - 💬 I have a blog⁉️ blog.arachnid.pink
 - ⚡ Fun fact: I can speak 4 languages to some level of competency (English, Romanian, German, Japanese - in order)